 '''

 Grammar: dnstap-version ( <quoted_string> | none );

-Blocks: options

-Tags: logging

 '''

 Specifies a version string to send in dnstap messages.

 This specifies a version string to send in dnstap messages.
 The default is the version number of the BIND release.
 If set to none, no version string is sent.